dijitaltrix/SetLocale/README.md

 	// strict or fuzzy matching of the locale codes "strict_match" => false,

-	// override uri/headers with this locale useful when fetched from a cookie or user session "override" => "pt_PT"
+	// override uri/headers locale, useful when setting locale from a cookie or user session "override" => "pt_PT"

 ]));